 Patchy increased signal intensity from C1-C5 affecting dorsal column.
 Axial T2 mid-cervical demonstrates bilateral hyperintensity in the dorsal column (inverted V sign).
 No cord compression or edema seen.

 - MMA :1.59 nmol/mL

-Her social history was significant for nitrous oxide abuse, she used about 5-10 canisters of nitrous oxide a week.
-Also patient tested negative for HIV.
-Other investigations were unremarkable.
+Further social history reveals nitrous oxide abuse, she used about 5-10 canisters of nitrous oxide per week.
+She is negative for HIV and other investigations were unremarkable.

 A clinical diagnosis of myelopathy due to nitrous oxide toxicity was made.